gorenje/millieons.org/w/cuckoo.md

 The Church of Uckoo teaches [insignificance](https://99.99999.fyi/) of existence and the significance of humbleness.
 Be humble, be water my friend.
 Water becomes the stream, water becomes the cup, become the humble.

 Imagine life as being an empty bottle that is filled with experiences and happiness.
 When one dies, one passes this bottle on to ones descendants.
-They take some of content of ones bottle and add it to theirs.
+They take some of content of the bottle and add it to their bottle.

 This is far from pointless but then again, its all imagination and faith.
+Filling ones bottle with happiness and love will ensure that love and happiness is passed on to the next generation.

 **Superiority of Pointlessness**

 The Church of Uckoo does not teach the superiority of pointlessness.
-Someone who has come to the realisation that life is pointless, their might begin to become arrogant towards others who haven't made or don't want to make this leap of faith.
-Respect for all is the teaching of the Church of Uckoo.
+Someone who has come to the realisation that life is pointless might begin to become arrogant towards others who haven't made or do not wish to make that leap of faith.
+Respect for all is the teaching of the Church of Uckoo, each belief that isn't externalised must be respected.

 Preaching is smug and arrogant, wisdom lies being asked to speak, wisdom is an act of humbleness.
-The Church of Uckoo teaches humbleness and respect for all creatures, beings and aliens if their exist or if they do not.
+The Church of Uckoo teaches humbleness and respect for all living creatures, dead creatures, aliens and human beings.

 **Altruism**

 In a pointless and meaningless existence, altruism as good as being egocentric.
 Altruism has one advantage, it makes oneself feel good in helping others.
-The smile of a helped strange is worth more than millions of dollars you leave behind when you die.
+The smile of a helped strange is worth more than millions and millions of printed pieces of paper (or the flickering numbers on a screen) you leave behind when you die.

 Remember: death is even worse than an airport, you cannot even take carry on luggage with you.